microsoft/ContosoTraders/docs/App-Deployment-Guide.md

 	**When you are creating secret for Environment please add combination of alphanumeric characters without any symbols.
 Maximum characters allowed is 6 and minimum characters allowed is 3.
 Keep small case letters**

-8. Subscription quota
+8. Subscription quota:

-	**For the details of subscription quota please click [here](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/azure-subscription-service-limits).**
+	**If you get an error related to subscription quota, you may need to raise quota requests in your subscription.
+For the details of subscription quota please click [here](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/azure-subscription-service-limits).**

-10. Incorrect secrets format

-	**Check the github secret formats given as per the directions**
+10. Can not find resources (Key Vault, CDN, Storage Account, etc. )

+	**Note : Please note that the workflow provisions all resources through bicep templates, scripts etc. We’ve observed that in many cases, Azure subscription resource cache does not get updated fast enough before the next dependent step starts executing.
+	If you find workflow failure error due to missing Azure resources (Key vault, CDN, container apps etc, please re-run the failed jobs.**
 <h3>Known Issues</h3>

 When you run the workflow, it shows following warnings.

-Error: WARNING: /home/runner/work/ContosoTraders/ContosoTraders/iac/createResources.bicep(191,50) : Warning no-hardcoded-env-urls: Environment URLs should not be hardcoded.
+** Error: WARNING: /home/runner/work/ContosoTraders/ContosoTraders/iac/createResources.bicep(191,50) : Warning no-hardcoded-env-urls: Environment URLs should not be hardcoded.
 Use the environment() function to ensure compatibility across clouds.
 Found this disallowed host: "database.windows.net".
-For the details [click on this link](https://aka.ms/bicep/linter/no-hardcoded-env-urls).
+For the details [click on this link](https://aka.ms/bicep/linter/no-hardcoded-env-urls).**

-Warning: WARNING: /home/runner/work/ContosoTraders/ContosoTraders/iac/createResources.bicep(191,50) : Warning no-hardcoded-env-urls: Environment URLs should not be hardcoded.
+**  Warning: WARNING: /home/runner/work/ContosoTraders/ContosoTraders/iac/createResources.bicep(191,50) : Warning no-hardcoded-env-urls: Environment URLs should not be hardcoded.
 Use the environment() function to ensure compatibility across clouds.
 Found this disallowed host: "database.windows.net".
-For the details [click on this link](https://aka.ms/bicep/linter/no-hardcoded-env-urls).
+For the details [click on this link](https://aka.ms/bicep/linter/no-hardcoded-env-urls).**

-This does not block the deployment and workflow will run successfully.
+** This does not block the deployment and workflow will run successfully.
 It does not have any other impact.
-It is being tracked here <Link to Issue>
+It is being tracked here https://github.com/microsoft/ContosoTraders/issues/68

-<h3>Questions & Support</h3>
+<h2>Questions & Support</h2>

 This project is community supported.
 Please raise issue via GitHub incase of issues/questions.

-<h3>Cleanup</h3>
+<h2>Cleanup</h2>

 Once you are done deploying, testing, exploring, you can delete the provisioned RGs to prevent incurring additional cost.
 Delete the following resource groups.